 Check out the local businesses around town that celebrate Earth Day all year long

 Over the last few weeks, the Bareknuckle team has been up to our elbows in Marie Kondo-inspired tasks lately.
-We’ve been cleaning up our content, looking at making a move into one of those sparkly new Marie Kondo condos and looking for better ways to spark a little more joy around the office.
+We’ve been cleaning up our content.
+We’ve looked at making a move into one of those sparkly new Marie Kondo condos.
+And we’re looking for better ways to spark a little more joy around the office.

 With Earth Day just around the corner, we’ve also been brainstorming about how we can incorporate a few earth-friendly habits into our everyday office life.

-In our search for ideas, we’ve had our eyes peeled around town and noticed a few local companies incorporating green initiatives into their daily operations.
-We love seeing our community take sustainable steps toward a greener Reno, and we want to take a minute to give them a round of applause.
+In our search for ideas, we’ve had our eyes peeled around town.
+We’ve noticed a few earth-friendly businesses in Reno who are incorporating green initiatives into their daily operations.
+We love seeing our community take sustainable steps toward a greener Reno.
+We want to take a minute to give them a round of applause. 👏👏👏

 Reno Resilience is the City of Reno’s sustainability and climate initiative.
-They’re committed to reducing local greenhouse gas emissions and creating an overall healthy community.
+They’ work to reduce local greenhouse gas, creating an overall healthy community.

-The Sustainability and Climate Action Plan they developed for the city contains a day-to-day calendar with eco-friendly actions: composting, being energy smart, ditching plastic shopping bags and biking to work instead of driving.
+The action plan they developed contains a day-to-day calendar with eco-friendly actions: composting, being energy smart, ditching plastic shopping bags and biking to work instead of driving.
 They also monitor and measure the city’s progress and sustainable work budding in our community.

 Atlantis Resort and Casino

 The Atlantis was Northern Nevada’s first hotel to implement an organics recycling program.
 Go Atlantis!
 They were also awarded a Four Green Globes certification by Green Building Initiative (GBI) for their extensive list of energy-efficient movements.